-We recommend gradually transitioning to raw rather than abruptly switching.
-There is less chance of digestive upset.
+To avoid digestive upset, we recommend gradually transitioning to raw rather than abruptly switching.
 A great protein to start off with is chicken or turkey since they are lean and easily digested.
 The transition period will take 5-10 days.
 See the transitioning chart.

 Transitioning To Raw